The Role of Boron in Agriculture

 Uses of Boron

 In agriculture, boron has many different uses.
-It can be used to maintain a good pH balance in the soil which provides an inhibitory effect on pathogens that are present within the crop.
+It can maintain a good pH balance in the soil, inhibiting pathogens in the crop.
 It also helps neutralize alkaline soils with a low pH level.
-It is also useful for preventing fungi from entering into young plants or leaves by keeping them dry.
+It is also useful for preventing fungi from entering young plants or leaves by keeping them dry.

 - Boron is a micronutrient that is present in many different types of soil.
 And it helps plants grow by increasing the amount of water they can store.